 The effect of water temperature

-Many people wonder why the pressure of their correctly inflated boat drops all the sudden, as they put the boat onto water.
+Many people wonder why the pressure of their correctly inflated boat drops all the sudden, as they put the boat onto the water.

 It is probably because the water is much colder than the air.

 The cold water will lower the temperature of the compressed air inside your chambers, thus cause the PSI to drop.

-You should always have a hand pump in your boat to be able to top off the pressure as needed.
+You should always have a reliable hand pump in your boat to be able to top off the pressure as needed.